Coreless Induction Furnace

 Electromagnetic induction transfers energy to the material to be heated.
-In a variable magnetic field any electrically conductive material is a place with which induces electrical currents, called eddy currents, eventually contributing to Joule heating.
+In a variable magnetic field, any electrically conductive material is a place with which induces electrical currents, called eddy currents, eventually contributing to Joule heating.

 The joule effect

-Joule heating is however known as ohmic heating or resistive heating, which is the procedure used to release heat through a conductor by transmission of electric current.
+Joule heating is however known as ohmic heating or resistive heating, which is the procedure used to release heat through a conductor by the transmission of electric current.

 The amount of heat generated is proportional to the square of the current times the wire’s electrical resistance.

 The induction furnace seems to be an electric furnace wherein the heat is supplied with metal induction heating.
 Induction Furnace can be used to smelt iron and steel, zinc, aluminum, and desirable metal, from less than one kg to a hundred metric tonnes.

 The electrical induction furnace is nonetheless a melting furnace that is used for melting metal by electric currents.
 The induction furnace is suitable for melting and alloying a large range of metals with minimal melt losses, but little metal refinement would be feasible.

 These Induction Furnace can be classified into two categories.
 They are:

 - Core type Induction Furnace or Low frequency Induction Furnace

 - Direct core type